 Your loan approval depends heavily on the documentation that you provide at the time of application.
 Depending on your employment, credit and asset situation, the following documentation would likely be requested.

-- Complete Income Tax Returns for past 2-years
+- Complete Income Tax Returns for the past 2-years

 - W-2 & 1099 Statements for past 2-years

-- Complete bank statements for all accounts for past 3-months
+- Complete bank statements for all accounts for the past 3-months

 - Recent account statements for retirement, 401k, Mutual Funds, Money Market, Stocks, etc.